heartnetkung/XT-neighbor-cpu/README.md

         custom distance function to use, must statisfy 4 properties of distance (https://en.wikipedia.org/wiki/Distance#Mathematical_formalization) max_custom_distance : float
-        maximum distance to include in the result, ignored if custom distance is not supplied
-    output_type: string
-        format of returns, can be "triplets", "coo_matrix", "ndarray" seq2 : iterable of strings or None another list of CDR3B sequences to compare against progress : bool
+        maximum distance to include in the result, ignored if custom distance is not supplied seq2 : iterable of strings or None another list of CDR3B sequences to compare against progress : bool